christroutner/testnet-faucet/README.md

 The `package.json` file includes scripts to build and run a Docker container for this app.

-- `npm build` will build the Docker container.
-Note: It does not include the `-t` flag which will build without a cache.
+- `npm run build` will build the Docker container.
+Note: It does not include the `--no-cache` flag which will build without a cache.

-- `npm run` will run the Docker container.
+- `npm run docker` will run the Docker container.
 It assumes port 3000, so change this to whatever port you want to expose the server to.
 The format is `<host port>:<container port>`